Sikorsky UH-60 Black Hawk: Brazil

 Brazil received four UH-60L helicopters in 1997, for the Brazilian Army peacekeeping forces.
 It received six UH-60Ls configured for special forces, and search and rescue uses in 2008.
 It ordered ten more UH-60Ls in 2009; deliveries began in March 2011.
 In July 2024, the MoD authorized the purchase of 12 additional UH-60Ms, in a US$451 million plan.

+Canada

+In January 2025, the Royal Canadian Mounted Police (RCMP) chartered 2 UH-60A Black Hawks from an Ottawa-based company for a cost of 5.3 million CA$ (3.7 million US$) The helicopters were acquired for surveillance and rapid response along the Canada-US border, as well as to support the RCMP Emergency Response Team.
+The move has been criticized by some as unnecessary and "border security theatre."

+In June 2026, the RCMP grounded a newly contracted refurbished UH-60 Black Hawk after regulatory concerns from Transport Canada who had not yet certified the aircraft for use.
+Transport Canada had previously granted exemptions to four other Black Hawk helicopters but stopped issuing these exemptions after industry pressure.

 China

 In December 1983, examples of the Aerospatiale AS-332 Super Puma, Bell 214ST SuperTransport and Sikorsky S-70A-5 (N3124B) were airlifted to Lhasa for testing.
 These demonstrations included take-offs and landings at altitudes to 17000 ft and en route operations to 24000 ft.
 At the end of this testing, the People's Liberation Army purchased 24 S-70C-2s, equipped with more powerful GE T700-701A engines for improved high-altitude performance.
 While designated as civil variants of the S-70 for export purposes, they are operated by the People's Liberation Army Aviation units.